seL4/sel4webserver/README.md

 If you don't have [odroid-xu4][odroid-xu4] to test this project you still can use emulation.
 Please see "Configure: Single VM Webserver (qemu-arm-virt)".
 Notice: check "Configure networking (qemu-arm-virt)" to learn more about this topic".

 [odroid-xu4]:https://wiki.odroid.com/odroid-xu4/odroid-xu4

-## Plans

-The purpose of this project is to build up a set of reference artifacts and system configurations that leverage seL4's isolation guarantees and different board support packages.
-Currently everything is run inside a single camkes component and therefore doesn't isolate different components.
-The next steps are to increase the amount of platforms that this app targets and to pull functionality out into separate isolated components.
-We also want to have an idea of performance characteristics for this system.
-Longer term steps involve constructing more complicated systems that have a network access point but also have functions that need to be strongly isolated in a secure way.

-### Short-term

-- Native application not involving Linux-VM
-- Additional platforms
-- Performance analysis/optimisation

-### Long-term

-- More complex system design

 ## Setup